 Under Armour is about to release a new line of gear coated in a sheath of sturdy plastic, designed to provide support while also flexing with the shape of your movement.
 "Clutchfit," as the new tech is called, isn't aesthetics—it's science.

-You might've heard about Under Armour's crazy new zipper that only requires one hand to zip.
-Though the futuristic magnetic clasp jigsaws nicely with the company's high-performance standards, the zipper was originally had more humble origins: helping a sick man lead an easier life.
+You might’ve heard about Under Armour’s crazy new zipper that only requires one hand to zip.
+Though the futuristic magnetic clasp jigsaws nicely with the company’s high-performance standards, the zipper originally came from more humble origins: helping a sick man lead an easier life.

 As much as the Olympics are a test of humanity's physical capabilities, these days the events are also an opportunity for equipment makers to show off their latest technologies designed to enhance an athlete's performance.
 And it's fitting that Under Armour's new speedskating suit—which the company claims is the…

 Under Armour's training clothing will soon come with a new ventilation design that the company claims will keep you cooler and more comfortable than any mesh has before.
 The design is so simple, it's hard to believe it wasn't done before.

 Under Armour is making the bold claim that it's finally "fixed zippers."
 And while its innovative new Magzip feature probably isn't going to change the entire world, it's still a vast improvement to clothing technology that hasn't evolved in in almost 100 years.
 It's also voodoo magic.